 Today New Deal’s showroom features dozens of collections of high quality upholstery, case goods, lighting, and accessories.
 Every company is represented through a selection of samples in the showroom.
 To get some inspiration customers can browse all the main lines online under Brands on this (New Deal) website - "I think most of our customers do some homework first - everybody today shops online for ideas - but it's a tool - most of the time you still need to see and feel actual products- and pictures alone often lie - what's worse than having the wrong piece of expensive furniture winking at you every day - it's not like the expensive what-was-I-thinking outfit you can hide in the back of the closet."

-Today the majority of design projects are located in the San Francisco Bay Area, but Arnesen also works in Napa, Los Angeles, New York City, Aspen, Chicago, Norway, Sweden, Chile, and Bali - to mention a few.
+Today the majority of design projects are located in the San Francisco Bay Area, but Arnesen also works in Napa, Los Angeles, New York City, Aspen, and Chicago.
 Before starting New Deal, Arnesen worked in marketing and public relations in the fashion industry.
 "That was the starting point - I was more excited creating apparel showrooms, fashion show runway designs, and the special event decorations than promoting the new fashion trends- so I jumped ship and started a store - from one creative and highly visual industry to another - it was actually a lot easier than I thought!"